Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements/state-and-output-panels.typ

 Option 3 requires the least amount of work for the language client.
 For this option, the client only needs to inform the server about the current panel margin and the server can decide completely on its own whether a re-send of the panel's content is necessary.
 From the perspective of a language client, it is thus the simplest solution, because all the actual output logic is done by the language server.
 Additionally, a client that does not notify the server about the correct margins may not have correct formatting, but can still easily display the content, keeping the barrier of entry for a new Isabelle client prototype low.

 Due to its simplicity, Option 3 is the option we chose to implement.
-To this end, a new "`Pretty_Text_Panel`" module was added to #vscode[], which implements the output logic, as well as two new notifications: "`PIDE/output_set_margin`" and "`PIDE/state_set_margin`".
+To this end, a new "`Pretty_Text_Panel`" module was added to #vscode, which implements the output logic, as well as two new notifications: "`PIDE/output_set_margin`" and "`PIDE/state_set_margin`".
 Both output and state internally save one such `Pretty_Text_Panel` and simply tell it to refresh whenever the margin or content has changed.
 The `Pretty_Text_Panel` can then decide for itself if the actual content has changed and only send the appropriate notification to the client if it did.

 While this solution has worked well in practice, note that one has to be careful how to send these margin updates.
 In VSCode for example, panel width can only be polled in pixels.
 The Isabelle language server however requires the margin to be in symbols, i.e. how many symbols currently fit horizontally into the panel.
 Since Isabelle symbols are not necessarily all monospaced, this instigates a unique problem: How do we measure symbol width?
-In #jedit[], this is solved by using the test string "mix", measuring its width and dividing that width by 3, thus we did the same in #vscode[].
+In #jedit, this is solved by using the test string "mix", measuring its width and dividing that width by 3, thus we did the same in #vscode.
 Additionally, we added a limit on how often the margin update notifications are sent.
 If we were to send this notification for every single change in panel width, we would send a notification for every single pixel, which is extremely wasteful.
 In Neovim, by its terminal based nature, neither of these problems exist, because all characters have the same width and the width of a Neovim window only exists within discrete character counts.

 === Correct Font

-#jedit[] uses a variant of the _DejaVu Sans Mono_ #footnote[https://dejavu-fonts.github.io/] font called _Isabelle DejaVu Sans Mono_.
+#jedit uses a variant of the _DejaVu Sans Mono_ #footnote[https://dejavu-fonts.github.io/] font called _Isabelle DejaVu Sans Mono_.
 This custom font face can be built using the `isabelle component_fonts` Isabelle tool.
 It uses the _DejaVu Sans Mono_ fonts as a base and adds special Isabelle symbols, like #isabelle("⟹") and #isabelle("Γ") @font-email.
-As mentioned in @background:isabelle-vscode, part of the reason why #vscode[] adds custom patches on top of VSCodium is to add these fonts into the #vscode[] binary.
+As mentioned in @background:isabelle-vscode, part of the reason why #vscode adds custom patches on top of VSCodium is to add these fonts into the #vscode binary.
 That way, the user can use the _Isabelle DejaVu Sans Mono_ font family within buffers without needing to install these Isabelle fonts system-wide.

-Unfortunately, these patched in fonts are not available from within VSCode extensions, and the output and state panels in #vscode[] are handled by the Isabelle extension.
+Unfortunately, these patched in fonts are not available from within VSCode extensions, and the output and state panels in #vscode are handled by the Isabelle extension.
 Therefore, to support the correct fonts for the panels, we needed to additionally include the fonts into the extension.

 The Isabelle VSCode extension is built with the `isabelle components_vscode_extension` tool.
-Aside from calling the relevant build systems to build the extension, this tool also generates some static syntax definition to support static syntax highlighting for the most common keywords in #isar[].
+Aside from calling the relevant build systems to build the extension, this tool also generates some static syntax definition to support static syntax highlighting for the most common keywords in #isar.
 We extended this tool to additionally copy the _Isabelle DejaVu Sans Mono_ font family into the extension build directory and add them to the extension's manifest file so that they are included in the extension's build.
 With this newly augmented extension in place, we could refer to these fonts from within the appropriate panels, the result of which can be seen in @vscode1.

 // === Server
 //